simoncocchi/sherl-sdk-js/docs/docs/loyalty.md

 ## Get loyalty

-To retrieve one loyalty by organization id
+To retrieve one loyalty by organization id.

 ```ts
 const me = await sherl.loyalty().one("OrganizationID");